ERIC Investors Have Opportunity to Lead Ericsson Securities Fraud Lawsuit

 PR Newswire

-LOS ANGELES, April 27, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telefonaktiebolaget LM Ericsson ("Ericsson" or the "Company") (NASDAQ: ERIC).
+BENSALEM, Pa. , April 28, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telefonaktiebolaget LM Ericsson ("Ericsson" or the "Company") (NASDAQ: ERIC).

 Class Period: April 27, 2017 – February 25, 2022